 1. Introduction

 The Vermont Homeless Management Information System (HMIS) is a collaborative project of the two Vermont Continua of Care (CoC) – Balance of State, and Chittenden County – the Institute for Community Alliances (ICA), and participating Partner Agencies.
-Our HMIS is an internet-based database, called WellSky Community Service (formerly known as ServicePoint), which is used by homeless service organizations across Vermont to record and store client-level information about the numbers, characteristics and needs of homeless persons and those at risk of homelessness.
-WellSky, hereinafter called ‘Vendor’, administers the central server and HMIS software, and ICA administers user and agency licensing, training and compliance.
+Our HMIS is an internet-based database, called Bitfocus Clarity, which is used by homeless service organizations across Vermont to record and store client-level information about the numbers, characteristics and needs of homeless persons and those at risk of homelessness.
+Bitfocus, hereinafter called ‘Vendor’, administers the central server and HMIS software, and ICA administers user and agency licensing, training and compliance.

 HMIS enables service providers to measure the effectiveness of their interventions and facilitate longitudinal analysis of service needs and gaps within the CoCs.
 Information that is gathered from consumers via interviews conducted by service providers is analyzed for an unduplicated count, aggregated (void of any identifying client level information) and made available to policy makers, service providers, advocates, and consumer representatives.
 Data aggregated from HMIS about the extent and nature of homelessness in the state of Vermont is used to inform public policy decisions aimed at addressing and ending homelessness at local, state and federal levels.